TheComputerM/dotfiles/README.md

 # Dotfiles

-This setup is tested with an EndeavourOS base install with no desktop.
+This setup is tested with a vanilla Arch base install with no desktop.

 ---